Hôtel de Ville–Louis Pradel station: History

-Hôtel de Ville – Louis Pradel station opened on May 2, 1978.
+Hôtel de Ville–Louis Pradel station opened on May 2, 1978.
 The opening of the station coincided with the opening of Line A and the extension of Line C which had previously been operating since 1974.

+It is named for the Hôtel de Ville (town hall) and the Place Louis-Pradel, which is named for Louis Pradel, mayor 1957–76.

 Station Layout

-The upper level of Hôtel de Ville – Louis Pradel station consists of side platforms for Line A. The lower level consists of Line C's terminus utilizing a Spanish solution track layout.
-The central platform for Line C contains a number of pillars immediately adjacent to the railway tracks that may block the doors for exiting trains.
+The upper level of Hôtel de Ville–Louis Pradel station consists of side platforms for Line A. The lower level consists of Line C's terminus utilizing a Spanish solution track layout.
+The central platform for Line C contains a number of pillars immediately adjacent to the railway tracks that may block the doors for exiting MCL 80 trains used on this line.